fpli-mbr/ebook-wp/chapters/00-introduction.md

 title: Introduction
 ---

-Some years ago, before I knew any programming at all, I wanted to create a personal website and blog.
-Since I knew HTML and CSS fairly well, I wanted to use my own design instead of using a template on a third-party site like Blogger or LiveJournal.
+Several years ago, before I knew any programming, I wanted to create a personal website and blog.
+Since I knew HTML and CSS, I wanted to use my own design instead of a template on a third-party site like Blogger or LiveJournal.

-I thought it would be relatively simple to find a tutorial online on how to convert a plain HTML design into a dynamic website that could be updated through a back end admin panel; I was wrong.
+I thought it would be simple to find a tutorial online covering how to convert a plain HTML design into a dynamic website that could be updated through a back end admin panel.
+I was wrong.
 All the resources I found were out-of-date, over-complicated, and seemed to be missing half the steps.

 After trial, error, and hundreds of open tabs, I learned how to set up a server, install WordPress, and integrate the functionality WordPress offers to design my own custom, dynamically editable website.
-Since then, I've worked professionally as a WordPress developer creating full-featured websites for business owners, I've written the one of the most popular WordPress development tutorials on the web, and I've spoken at WordCamp Chicago on this very subject.
+Since then, I've worked professionally as a WordPress developer creating full-featured websites for business owners, I've written the most popular WordPress development tutorial on the web, and I've been a speaker at the annual WordPress conference.

 In this book, I'll teach you everything you need to know to get up and going with WordPress, at exactly the rate you need to know it, and nothing more or less.